Superyou/papers/micro_rebuttal.md

 # Rev-E

 * QE1: Attacks based on network bandwidth usage?

+\rev{For example, with bounded NoC bandwidth, more traffic in NoC may increase the response latency due to queuing.
+This paper assumes that the attackers cannot sense such difference.
+In fact, it is the assumption of {\em all} existing solutions.
+Our results on InvisiSpec and CleanupSpec indicate that both solutions incur extra coherence traffic.
+%InvisiSpec incurs more traffic due to redo of speculative loads---just slightly lower than \projectname.
+To the best of our knowledge,
+no speculative execution based attacks have been demonstrated by leveraging latency increase due to NoC contention. }

 * QE2: Speculative buffer size and its implication on performance?